Image

 Airbus A320 family

-Apart from more subtle differences the Boeing 737 has - compared to the A320 family - a more pointy nose, different cockpit windows, a smaller dorsal fin and smaller nose landing gear doors when the gear is extended.
+Apart from more subtle differences the A320 family has - compared to the 737 family - a less pointed nose, different cockpit windows without the typical V shape, a smaller dorsal fin, fully enclosing main landing gear doors and smaller nose landing gear doors when the gear is extended.

 Dassault Mercure